AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library

-\paragraph{Library Storage and Retrieval.} Insights are stored in a dynamically updated hierarchical taxonomy organized into three main tracks: \emph{Domain Modeling} (problem-specific structures and assumptions), \emph{General Formulation} (reusable mathematical patterns), and \emph{Code Implementation} (solver-specific coding practices).
-Under each track, insights are further classified with two-level labels, where Level-1 captures a broad category and Level-2 refines it into a more specific subcategory.
-The taxonomy is initialized with few-shot labels and expands online: each new insight is either mapped to an existing category or, if no suitable label exists, prompts the LLM to propose new Level-1 or Level-2 labels.
+\paragraph{\textbf{Library Storage.}} Experience library is maintained as a dynamically updating taxonomy dictionary organized into three main tracks: \emph{Domain Modeling} (problem-specific structures and assumptions), \emph{General Formulation} (reusable mathematical patterns), and \emph{Code Implementation} (solver-specific coding practices).
+Within each track, the library organizes insights using a two-level labeling scheme, where Level-1 captures a broad category and Level-2 specializes it into a more specific subcategory.
+The taxonomy dictionary is initialized with few-shot labels and expands online: Each new insight is either mapped to an existing category or, if no suitable label exists, prompts the LLM to propose new Level-1 or Level-2 labels.
 Each label is also assigned a condition, written by the LLM, that specifies when the category should be retrieved.
-When storing insights, to reduce redundancy, the LLM also checks whether a similar insight already exists and performs merging when appropriate.
-To align a target task with relevant insights, we employ a two-step LLM-driven retrieval procedure: Quick label matching, then full applicability check.
-The system first scans the taxonomy dictionary to identify labels that are potentially relevant to the context of the tasks.
-For example, Level-2 label such as Fixed Charge (Big-M Linking) will be probably detected when the problem description specifies that service or flow is allowed only if a facility is opened.
-After candidate labels are identified, the system rigorously evaluates each associated insight by examining its condition, and only the most applicable insights are retained.

-During solution generation, retrieved insights from the \emph{Domain Modeling} and \emph{General Formulation} tracks guide the construction of the mathematical model, while insights from the \emph{Code Implementation} track guide solver-code generation.
-This two-step procedure ensures that insights are applied appropriately, while the hierarchical taxonomy provides an extensible structure for organizing and retrieving insights as the library grows.